Anuraag03/CMS_AutoEnroller/README.md

 ## Future Plans for the Script:
 - Include options to enroll and get the entire material of a class for last minute prep
-- Create a directory and organize all the folders
+- Create a directory and organize all the downloaded files
 - Improve efficiency
 - clear bugs
 - Reduce required memory size